 We select our students from a variety of backgrounds who we feel are edgy, real and authentic with recent graduates including Adam Long (Happy Valley, Spike Island, Don't Take My Baby) and 2015 graduate Saoirsa Jackson whose first job out of Arden was for The Five for Red Productions/Sky 1.

-Our industry experience, together with state of the art facilities in the heart of the Northern Powerhouse ensures our students have a true understanding and familiarity of what is expected from an actor today.
-Year One
+Our industry experience, together with state-of-the-art facilities in the heart of the Northern Powerhouse ensures our students have a true understanding and familiarity of what is expected from an actor today.

 All applicants are auditioned prior to being offered a place on the course.
 We also require: